 Corn plants do well in low light but don't tolerate drafts well.
 They need to be watered when their soil is dry to the touch.
 In the spring and summer, you can give your plant a little liquid fertilizer every two or three weeks.
 If the plant's leaves turn yellow, the plant is getting too much water or too much fertilizer.

 The Norfolk Island Pine

-Sweeping evergreen boughs make the Norfolk Island pine (Araucaria heterophylla) a stunning house tree.
+Sweeping evergreen boughs make the Norfolk Island pine (Araucaria heterophylla, zones 9-11) a stunning house tree.
 This charming tree isn't technically a pine at all but a tropical plant that hates the cold.
 It does very closely resemble a pine tree, however, and is often seen decorated during the holiday season.
-The Norfolk Island pine tree grows slowly, ultimately reaching a height of around 6 feet.
+A potted Norfolk Island pine tree grows slowly, ultimately reaching a height of around 6 to 8 feet.

 Norfolk Island pines prefer indirect light to sunny windows.
 They also like humidity, so mist yours once a week to keep it happy.
 Like many other plants, the Norfolk Island pine needs water only when the top of the soil is dry.
 If desired, you can provide a bit of water-soluble fertilizer in the spring and summer.

 If you like low-maintenance plants, consider the Madagascar dragon tree (Dracaena marginata, zones 10-12).
 These trees produce spiky green leaves that are often edged in red.
 When grown in low light, the leaf tips may remain green rather than turning red, but the plant will do just fine.
 These trees can reach 12 feet in height but grow quite slowly indoors, usually reaching only 4 to 6 feet.